MutyalaHarshith/Github-Toolkit/README.md

-# GitHub Toolkit Pro
+# GitHub Toolkit

-**GitHub Toolkit Pro** is a modern, professional web application that lets users:
+**GitHub Toolkit** is a modern, professional web application that lets users:

 - Instantly generate ZIP download links for any public GitHub repository (auto-detecting the default branch).
 - View comprehensive GitHub user profiles with statistics and quick links.